actorapp/actor-platform/docs/protocol/key-creation.md

   // Used keyId for Diffie-Hellman start
   keyId: long

-  // DH parameter used for encryption
+  // Client's key used for encryption
-  dh_x: bytes
+  clientKey: bytes
   //Encrypted DH request
   encrypted: bytes
 }